-When Joaquin Phoenix got to the Oscars podium last year and finished his clean sweep of awards season by accepting his highly anticipated award for Best Actor for his role in Joker, the words that came out of his mouth left the 23.6 million viewers utterly speechless.
+When Joaquin Phoenix got to the Oscars podium in 2020 and finished his clean sweep of awards season by accepting his highly anticipated award for Best Actor for his role in Joker, the words that came out of his mouth left the 23.6 million viewers utterly speechless.
 The spotlight had already been shining brightly on the 47-year-old former child star, who used his prominence to effectively veganize menus at the Academy Awards, the SAG Awards, the Golden Globe Awards, and the Critics’ Choice Awards.
 But it was the Oscars in particular that changed everything.

 Clad in a custom-made, cruelty-free Stella McCartney tux, Phoenix took to the mic and leveraged the highest point of his professional career to unapologetically shed light on the injustices against farmed animals.
 “We feel entitled to artificially inseminate a cow and when she gives birth, we steal her baby—even though her cries of anguish are unmistakable,” Phoenix said during his history-making speech that resulted in a deluge of news headlines in the following days and weeks.
 “And then we take her milk that’s intended for her calf, and we put it in our coffee and cereal.”